 - Abundant discharge, either white and thick or watery and transparent

 In order to be completely sure it’s a yeast infection, and not just irritation or BV, it’s best to get tested.
 If you cannot see your doctor, the best way is to use an online testing service called MyLabBox.

-You’ll receive a test kit, so you can easily take swabs of your vaginal discharge at home.
+You’ll receive a test kit to take swabs of your vaginal discharge at home easily.
 Then you can send them back in the provided prepaid envelope.
 After 48 hours you can see your lab-certified results online.

 If you test positive, you’ll get a free medical consultation to help you get the right treatment as soon as possible.

 Not sure if it’s a yeast infection or something else?

 Order Your Vaginal Health Test Today

 I’ve got a Yeast Infection, is it Because of my Detergent?

 Once you know you’ve got a yeast infection, you need to treat it (I’ll discuss it later) and eliminate possible causes.
 A laundry detergent may not cause a yeast infection but may indirectly lead to an infection.